Which “Mission: Impossible” has the awesomest gadgets?

 M:I 2 doesn’t have much to add to the mask game, beyond a voice changer strip that allows its user to mimic the voice of whoever he or she is impersonating.
 This is ridiculous.
 It’s the same kind of device that makes Scream 3 seem silly.
 (Well, one of the things that makes that movie silly.)
 If it were possible to instantly reproduce a person’s voice and use it to say anything you wanted, cleanly and clearly, that would unravel the fabric of society as we know it.
 In fact, many tech prognosticators are fearful of that very outcome, with the advent of DeepFakes recently storming the internet.
 What seemed like glossy, cinematic chicanery 18 years ago (when both M:I 2 and Scream 3 came out) is now something that could potentially topple elections, and worse.

 At least Mission: Impossible 3 has the decency to explain how the voice changer works, in a scene where villain Philip Seymour Hoffman (RIP) is made to say a series of sentences under duress in order to provide a phonetic template.
-The fourth and fifth movies up the ante by showing viewers the 3-D printing machines that make the masks in action.
+The fourth and fifth movies up the ante by showing viewers the 3-D printing mask machines in action.
 And not to give too much away about the brand new entry in the series, but in Fallout, the mask-making machine has gotten so portable, it’s the size of a briefcase.
 If you believe it, you can achieve it!

 Your Mission, Should You Choose to Accept It

 Another beloved tradition in these movies is when our hero surreptitiously receives an exposition-dump about the next mission, with a message that will self-destruct in five seconds.
 In the first film, a stewardess offers Jon Voight (who is smoking a cigarette in the sky!) a big clunky cartridge for his small-screen viewing pleasure.
 Not before accepting an old-fashioned code phrase, though (“Would you consider the cinema of the Ukraine?”)
-Lest anyone worry that the subsequent films would emulate this subtle bit of spy intrigue, though, the second entry has a helicopter blasting a pair of retinal-scanning, #sponcon Oakleys at Tom Cruise via rocket, which he receives while standing on top of a mountain.
+Lest anyone worry that the subsequent films would emulate this subtle bit of spy intrigue, though, the second entry offers a helicopter blasting a pair of retinal-scanning #sponcon Oakleys at Tom Cruise via rocket, which he receives while standing on top of a mountain.
 (Would you believe that the John Woo-directed M:I 2, which happens to be the one with a Limp Bizkit theme song, is generally considered the weak link in the series?)

 From this point on, the authentication tech seems to be going back in time, at least on the surface.
 The third and fourth movies both feature retinal scanners hidden in outdated tech—a disposable camera and a phone booth, respectively.
 From there, though, the authentication process changes.
-The fifth movie finds Cruise in a music store (technically, sadly, also considered outdated tech) verifying his handprint on the surface of a vinyl record to receive his message, while the new film serves up a music box that pricks the user’s finger to authenticate his or her very blood.
+The fifth movie finds Cruise in a music store (technically, sadly, also considered outdated tech) verifying his identity with a handprint on the surface of a vinyl record, while the new film serves up a music box that pricks Cruise’s finger to authenticate his very blood.
 Apparently, whoever is updating these methods is either getting increasingly paranoid or increasingly metal.
-Perhaps in the next film, Ethan Hunt will get verified by using a Gutenberg printing press that tests his saliva.
+Perhaps in the next film, Hunt will get verified with a Gutenberg printing press that tests his saliva.

 The Eyes Have It